Geometric Local Hidden State Model for Some Two-qubit States

-which proves that value $\mathbb{S}_{i}$ is larger than $\mathbb{S}_{G}$.
-The proof of 1D ellipsoid case is similar to the 2D case. \\ Lemma 1 shows that $\mathbb{S}_{G}$ for $S_{D}$ is a lower bound of quantity $\mathbb{S}$ for all the congruent ellipsoids of $S_{D}$.
-Using lemma 1 a criterion for steering can be directly obtained.\\ $\bf{Criterion\ 1.}$ A two-qubit state $W$ is steerable for both directions if $\mathbb{S}_{G}>1$ for the steering figure of its basic state.\\ \emph{Demonstration of asymmetric steering.---}In Ref. \cite{b5}, a state which exhibits asymmetric one-way steering under all projective measurements was proposed as
+Lemma 1 shows that $\mathbb{S}_{G}$ for $S_{D}$ is a lower bound of quantity $\mathbb{S}$ for all the congruent ellipsoids of $S_{D}$.
+Using lemma 1 a criterion for steering can be directly obtained.\\ $\bf{Criterion\ 1.}$ A two-qubit state $W$ is steerable for both directions if $\mathbb{S}_{G}>1$ for the steering figure of its basic state.\\